santiagomosca/GMG-gh-pg/content/en/home/welcome.md

   css_class: fullscreen
 ---

-This is thr website of the Granular Materials Group.
+This is the website of the Granular Materials Group.

 We are currently rebuilding it, and therefore apologize in advance for any inconsistency you may come across.